Open Source · AGPL 3.0

 Docker containers for local development.
 Firecracker micro-VMs for production — kernel-level isolation with sub-second cold starts and no shared kernel attack surface.

-Secure Tool Access (SMCP)
+Secure Tool Access (SEAL)

 All MCP tool calls are proxied through the orchestrator with Ed25519-signed envelopes.
 Agents never hold credentials.
 Cedar-based policy rules enforced per call.